 I spent 7 days in Hawaii, so the days that I didn’t have an activity planned I spent hanging out on the beach, drinking fruity mixed drinks, checking out the local shops, and hitting the local bars.
 I did the traditional thing and ordered a drink in a pineapple, but my favorite drink was the tropical take on a mimosa – guava juice and champagne.
 I even used one of the free days to try my hand at surfing!
 Hint: take a lesson.

 The biggest drawback to vacationing in Hawaii is that it can get expensive.
 I got a great deal on my flight and hotel; but the tours, food, and drinks were pretty costly.
 If you are looking to do it on a budget, it can be done by taking a red eye flight, finding a hotel off of the main strip, and spending the majority of your time on the beach (for free!).
+If you want the full luxury experience though, you should stay at the Hilton Hawaiin Village.
+It’s located right on the beach and has all the amenities you could need!

 If you have some money to play with, a Hawaiian vacation on Waikiki Beach is a tourists paradise.